“Where did God come from?”

 Science says this is the way to come to trustworthy conclusions.
 It’s how we learn things.
 But when it comes to our own beliefs, we seem to lose interest somewhere between forming our personal hypothesis and testing it out to see if it actually measures up against reality.

 Forming a hypothesis is incredibly easy.
 We can do that in the shower or over a lunch break with absolutely zero knowledge or awareness of anything that’s ever been discovered or provided before us.
-Despite being more equipped than any other generation to find and use such information for our own benefit, none of that apparently matters anymore.
+Despite science being entirely built on the value of knowing what has already been discovered and tested, and despite being more equipped than any other generation to find and use such information for our own benefit, none of that apparently matters anymore.

 Admittedly, testing our hypothesis takes a bit of work and commitment.
 It means reading some books and articles (from multiple perspectives) and tracking down new questions that come out in the process.
 It’s not enough to stick with sound bites from speakers we know we already agree with– or want to, at least.